wuxxin/machine-bootstrap/README.md

 + **ubuntu**
     + **efi and legacy bios** boot compatible hybrid grub setup with grubenv support
     + initial ramdisk based on **dracut with openssh and crypt remote unlock**
-    + buildin **recovery system installation** on EFI partition
-        + based on casper of ubuntu 20.04
-        + unattended cloud-init boot via custom squashfs with ssh ready to login
-        + buildin scripts to mount/unmount root and update recovery boot parameter
 + **manjaro**
     + modern **amd64 uefi systemd-boot** setup

 ### optional Features

-+ luks encrypted **hibernate compatible swap** for eg. a desktop installation
++ luks encrypted **hibernate compatible swap** for eg. a laptop installation
 + **gitops stage using saltstack** with states from salt-shared (eg. desktop)
 + **encrypt sensitive data** in setup repository with git-crypt
     + git & git-crypt repository setup to store machine configuration inside a git repository
 + **ubuntu**
+    + buildin **recovery system installation** on EFI partition
+        + based on casper of ubuntu 20.04
+        + unattended cloud-init boot via custom squashfs with ssh ready to login
+        + buildin scripts to mount/unmount root and update recovery boot parameter
-    + **build a preconfigured livesystem image** usable for headless physical installation
+    + build a **preconfigured livesystem image** usable for headless physical installation
         + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
         + optional netplan for static or other non dhcp based ip configurations
-        + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image and copy to stick
+        + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image
         + use ssh with preconfigured key or physical terminal/console of livesystem for interaction

 #### Example Configurations